 Monroe Location and Contact Information

-Friend of the Court Monroe, MI serves all of Monroe County, Michigan.
+Friend of the Court Monroe, MI, serves all of Monroe County, Michigan.
 The Monroe County Friend of Court is located inside the Monroe County Courthouse.
 The address is 106 E First Street, Monroe, Michigan 48161.
 The phone number is 734 240 7180.

 What can a Friend of the Court Lawyer do for me?

-An attorney can be very helpful when dealing with the Friend.
+An attorney can be beneficial when dealing with the Friend.
 A FOC referee can make a recommendation that becomes a fully binding court order.
 A skilled and experienced FOC lawyer knows the timelines that objections are due and the filings that need to be made.
 It is always best to have a lawyer draft an objection to a friend of the court recommendation if you believe it is inaccurate or inappropriate.